Brugarolas/tinycc/README.md

 #### PDFs:
   - 2023-10-02-IHS-Apresentacao.pdf, this one is my real life presentation of the project
   - Poxim-Instruction-Set.pdf, this is the instruction set for the Poxim Architecture
-  - Poxim-Backend-Details.pdf, this pdf show how tcc-poxim works internally, what are the limitations and features implemented. (will be added soon)
+  - Poxim-Backend-Details.pdf, this pdf shows how tcc-poxim works internally, what are the limitations and features implemented. (will be added soon)

 #### Video:
   - TCC-Compile,Dump,Interpret.mkv, this is a video of me compiling and running tcc-poxim